 Rich metadata is the key to success with all things GA 4 – from audiences to mobile to events and more.
-What follows are key reasons to upgrade to Google Analytics 4 and how to make the most of some of the key data and application of it.
+What follows are key benefits of Google Analytics 4 and how to make the most of your data with it.

 It goes without saying that accurate and thorough data is fundamental to a successful Google Analytics 4 implementation.
 Considering the move from UA to GA4 is all about giving more control over reports and dashboards, you’ll want to be certain you have accurate and comprehensive data to do so.
 This transition to GA4 is a prime time to finally get that data straight.
 There is absolutely no excuse to have inconsistent naming conventions and values flowing into Google Analytics any more.

 Before I go into detail I want to highlight one of the secrets is in the unique key generated for all the data you are building in the Claravine platform.
 This key becomes the look-up value that attaches all of the powerful metadata you’ve built out in our platform along with what you’ve collected through engagement in mobile, events and audiences.
 Ultimately you are building a relational database for a ton of your critical marketing data.

 Here are 3 key areas that require data standards…and how you can successfully do it through using Claravine’s Data Standards Cloud.
 Let’s imagine you are running a large campaign promoting your (or your client’s) latest and greatest product…

 Mobile Campaign Performance Data